10 Signs that May Indicate You Have Small Intestinal Bacterial Overgrowth

 Do you feel bloated a few hours after eating, to the point that your pants no longer want to stay buttoned?
 This seems to be more and more common nowadays, with people who wake up with a flat stomach but by the end of the day have a rather distended belly.

 Any abdominal swelling may indicate intestinal inflammation.
 If your swelling is accompanied by symptoms like gas and/or bloating, this could indicate that you’re suffering from a sensitivity to certain foods or have an infection that makes the temperature of your intestines rise.
 This is known as small intestinal bacterial overgrowth (SIBO).

 Bacterial overgrowth in the intestines occurs when the normal balance is upset, and gut bacteria begin to multiply uncontrollably.
 Why does this happen?
 Lots of times it occurs in people who eat a diet that’s high in carbohydrates, refined foods, alcohol, processed foods, and more.

 These kinds of foods also serve to feed the bacteria and break down fatty acids, causing gas and bloating.

 Another type of bacteria can also break down bile before the body has a chance to use it and cause poor absorption of fats and diarrhea as the condition becomes more advanced.

 Finally, a third type of bacteria can produce toxins that damage the lining of the small intestine, preventing the body from absorbing the nutrients it needs.

 What are the 10 possible signs of small intestinal bacterial overgrowth?The symptoms of small intestinal bacterial overgrowth are quite common and can easily be mistaken for other conditions.
-If you have one or more of the following symptoms, it’s best to consult your doctor:

 - Abdominal distension.